istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

 the request.
 In the gateway case, the original destination IP of the request is lost since the request is first routed to the egress gateway and its destination IP address is the IP address of the gateway.

-> Note that this is only a problem for encrypted (HTTPS/TLS) requests and not simple HTTP where the `X-Forwarded-Host`
-> header is used to keep track of the original destination.

-Consequently, the Istio gateway based on Envoy cannot route HTTPS traffic to an arbitrary host that is not preconfigured, and therefore is unable to perform traffic control for arbitrary wildcard domains.
+Consequently, the Istio gateway based on Envoy cannot route traffic to an arbitrary host that is not preconfigured, and therefore is unable to perform traffic control for arbitrary wildcard domains.
 To enable such traffic control for HTTPS, and for any TLS, you need to deploy an SNI forward proxy in addition to Envoy.
 Envoy will route the requests destined for a wildcard domain to the SNI forward proxy, which, in turn, will forward the